-The RCA Yagi outdoor TV antenna is built to pick up HD channels up close or from a distance.
+The RCA Yagi outdoor TV antenna is built to pick up free over-the-air TV channels from a distance.

-Its Yagi design works best when pointed directly at a TV tower.
+It is a Yagi TV antenna that works best when pointed directly at a TV tower.

-Most TV towers are clustered together so mounting it pointed at one location is usually not a problem.
+Most TV towers are clustered together, so mounting it and pointing at one location is usually not a problem.

-There is Omni-Directional antennas that can pick pick up stations from any direction but are not as powerful as a Yagi pointed straight at a source.
+There are Omni-Directional antennas that can pick up stations from any direction but are not as powerful as a Yagi pointed straight at a signal source.

-Omni-Directional antennas are usually used on RVs or campers while Yagi used on homes.
+Omni-Directional antennas are usually used on RVs or campers, while Yagi is used on homes.

-This can be done a few ways.
-The best way to to Google the towers location and point it toward them.
+This can be done in a few ways.
+The best way is to Google the location of the tower and point the antenna towards it.

 Another common method is to simply turn the antenna until the best reception is on the TV and the unit bolted into place.

-After the cable coaxial line is attached to a TV the channels need to be scanned.
-Every TV has a different menu system but somewhere in the menu should be a TV antenna scan for channels setting.
+After the coaxial cable line is attached to a TV, the channels need to be scanned.
+Every TV has a different menu system, but somewhere in the menu should be a TV antenna scan for the channel setting.

-Using the RCA Yagi I was able to pick up 117 over-the-air stations.
+Using the RCA Yagi, I was able to pick up 117 over-the-air stations at my location.

 Read More Reviews Here on Amazon

-I am impressed by the unit and how many station it picks up for free.
+I am impressed by the unit and how many stations it picks up for free.

-This include local stations along with the big networks such as ABC, CBS, FOX, CW and so on.
+This includes local stations along with the big networks such as ABC, CBS, FOX, CW, and so on.

 For the money, it is well worth it and a good setup for any cord cutter.